OperationSpark/high-school-prep/problem_solving.md

 # Problem Solving

 Before we start, we want you to remember this: Learning to write software is fun and cool, and at times, _can be tricky_.
 Fear not!

 You are an Agent of Awesome, and you can handle this mission.
 Be patient with yourself and your teachers, and you will succeed.
 Traits that will help you:

-Be autodidatic - self-directed in your learning.
-You should struggle to find answers, this is a good thing!
-Try to solve the problem yourself, try to find answers to your problems on the Internet.
-You must develop the reflex to be self-sufficient in your work - this is the single most important skill you can develop.
+* Be autodidatic - self-directed in your learning.
+* You should struggle to find answers, this is a good thing!
+* Try to solve the problem yourself.
+* Next, try to find answers to your problems on the Internet.
+* You must develop the reflex to be self-sufficient in your work - this is the single most important skill you can develop.

 Here's some steps to help you when you come up against a problem: